ethereum/py-evm/docs/guides/evm/understanding_the_mining_process.rst

 ::

-  from evm.db.backends.memory import MemoryDB from evm.chains.mainnet import MAINNET_GENESIS_HEADER
+  from eth.db.backends.memory import MemoryDB from eth.chains.mainnet import MAINNET_GENESIS_HEADER

   # initialize a fresh chain
   chain = chain_class.from_genesis_header(MemoryDB(), MAINNET_GENESIS_HEADER)

-Since we decided to not add any transactions to our block let's just call :func:`~~evm.chains.base.MiningChain.mine_block` and see what happens.
+Since we decided to not add any transactions to our block let's just call :func:`~~eth.chains.base.MiningChain.mine_block` and see what happens.

 ::